 When we approach hiking and trail design with the right balance of abstract thinking and sensitivity to barriers of access that have historically prevented many hikers from hitting the trails, hiking can evolve and grow.
 New trails can take root in unlikely environments, feeding the growing demand for hiking venues.
 People who use these trails will cross paths, and from there, who knows what else might take root?

 Jerry Garcia sang decades ago: “what a long strange trip it’s been.”
-But as the last two years have shown us, life can also be fleeting.
+But as the last few years have shown us, life can also be fleeting.
 It’s something to be poked around, savored, and shared with others.

 So this summer and beyond, try exploring a side of Boston that you’ve never experienced before.
 Hike the Walking City Trail.